Turning Signs (Contents) | References | blog |

 Everything you do is part of a dialogue with mystery, a conversation between your island of familiar habits and the vastly shifting seas of an unknown reality (Chapter 12).
 The dialogue inhabits a collective conversation between sentient beings and the mystery out there, in which we are sustained by our faith that we can learn a little of how the sea changes by reading the signs it leaves lying about.
 The human side of this dialogue is only one part of what Thomas Berry (1999, 82) called the ‘communion of subjects’ – the internal dialogue of universe.
 Your part in it, however small, is a microcosm of this vast conversation.
 The whole quality of your life, its wholeness, its health, depend on the intimacy of that conversation.

 The common root of ‘universe’ and ‘conversation’ is turning.
 A change of direction is a turning; seen from within the changed path (or mission), it appears as a new direction, a beginning.
-A sign that can trigger such a turn – a trans-mission – may be called a revelation by ‘people of the Book,’ or a turning word between one buddha and another (Chapter 18).
-This book is about the deep grounding of such ‘turning words’ in natural signs and semiosic cycles (Chapter 10) in the mind of the Creator.
-The spiritual quest and the method of scientific inquiry spring from the same deep source.
+On the cultural scale, a turning symbol (Chapter 18) that can trigger such a turn may lead to a scientific revolution or paradigm shift, or may be called a revelation by ‘people of the Book,’ or a ‘transmission’ from one buddha to another.
+This book is about the deep grounding of such ‘turning words’ in natural signs and semiosic cycles (Chapter 10).
+The spiritual quest and the scientific inquiry spring from the same deep source.

 Since life goes on within and without us, we have no choice but to simplify our lives with metaphors and models (Chapter 9), reducing a fluid process to an interplay of recognizable forms.
 The ‘island’ of habit and the ‘sea’ surrounding it are metaphors; so is ‘navigating the world,’ a variation on the ‘path’ metaphor which we all use to represent our course through the lifeworld.
 But that course is not just a line along which one moves from point A to point B, as in plane geometry, or a trajectory in the 3-dimensional space of classical and folk physics.
 The path we actually inhabit is a reiterative practice in a space of innumerable dimensions (Chapter 13).
 The navigator in this complex space needs a metaphorical map, and needs to read not only the map but the difference between the map and the real world.
 Otherwise there could be neither expectation nor surprise – nor life as we know it.